publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schIV/ptC/m__us_usc_t12_s2202a.md

     (k) __Application of section__

-        The time limitation prescribed in subsection (b)(2) of this section, and the requirements of subsection (c) of this section, shall not apply to a loan that became a distressed loan before January 6, 1988, if the borrower and lender of the loan are in the process of negotiating loan restructuring with respect to the loan.
+        The time limitation prescribed in subsection (b)(2), and the requirements of subsection (c), shall not apply to a loan that became a distressed loan before January 6, 1988, if the borrower and lender of the loan are in the process of negotiating loan restructuring with respect to the loan.

     (l) __Assistance in restructuring__